Tennessee flooding: Grandmother says twin babies swept away by floodwaters - NewsBreak

 At least 15 people are dead and dozens are missing after severe flooding in Middle Tennessee, authorities said Sunday.

-Tennessee flooding A car leans against a utility pole Sunday, Aug.
-22, 2021, in Waverly, Tenn.
+15 dead after flooding in Middle Tennessee A truck and a car sit in a creek Sunday, Aug.
+22, 2021, after they were washed away the day before in McEwen, Tenn.
 Heavy rains caused flooding in Middle Tennessee and have resulted in multiple deaths as homes and rural roads were washed away.
 (AP Photo/Mark Humphrey) (Mark Humphrey/AP)

 ©2021 Cox Media Group